witblack/snake_URLs/README.md

 Default location for install Sanke URLs is:
     - Linux/Unix/Mac: /bin/snake

-Who I Can Install Script On Windows?
+How I Can Install Script On Windows?
 -
 You can't install this for Windwos systems becase it's only programmed for Linux based systems.
 Snake URLs insatlltion version don't support for windows.
 Don't worry!
 Becase you can run this script as a portable script.defore start you need install Python Compiler so download and install from:
  - https://www.python.org/downloads/windows/